jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-the ISP level, where it is necessary to mitigate against a much wider variety of attacks and is prone to collateral damage from the high\-volume ones.Figure 49\.
-Patterns in incidents (n\=30,458\)Figure 50\.
-Bits per second in CDN DDoS incidents (n\=10,713\)86No electric toothbrushes were harmed during this observed growth of the Denial of Service pattern.
+the ISP level, where it is necessary to mitigate against a much wider variety of attacks and is prone to collateral damage from the high\-volume ones.
 86No electric toothbrushes were harmed during this observed growth of the Denial of Service pattern.
 87To some degree of negligible success
-87To some degree of negligible success
 88Or as we like to call it, the statistical worst\-case scenario that is not that weird outlier messing up your data analysis.
+Figure 50\.
+Bits per second in CDN DDoS incidents (n\=10,713\) 50
-88Or as we like to call it, the statistical worst\-case scenario that is not that weird outlier messing up your data analysis.2024 DBIR Incident Classification Patterns49Figures 51 and 52 represent the distribution of both bits per second and packets per second distribution of
+Figures 51 and 52 represent the
+distribution of both bits per second and packets per second distribution of
 ISP\-level collateral attacks all over the